HGH: The Ultimate Guide (for Men & Women)

 Therefore, women can successfully use HGH to burn fat and enhance muscle tone, without forming male characteristics.

-It may also be argued that HGH’s effects are more desirable for women than men, in regards to: anti-ageing, fat loss, hair, skin and nail health.
+It may also be argued that HGH’s effects are more desirable for women than men, in regards to anti-aging, fat loss, hair, skin and nail health.

 Is HGH Legal?

-HGH is legal when prescribed for medicinal purposes i.e. dwarfism or a HGH deficiency that greatly impacts overall well-being.
+HGH is legal when prescribed for medicinal purposes i.e. dwarfism or growth deficiency that greatly impacts overall well-being.